Falcata

 The falcata is a type of sword typical of pre-Roman Iberia.
-The falcata was used to great effect for warfare in the ancient Iberian peninsula, and is firmly associated with the southern Iberian tribes, among other ancient peoples of Hispania.
+The falcata was used to great effect for warfare in the ancient Iberian Peninsula, and is firmly associated with the southern Iberian tribes, among other ancient peoples of Hispania.
 It was highly prized by the ancient general Hannibal, who equipped Carthaginian troops with it during the Second Punic War.

 Name

-It is unknown which name ancient Iberians gave to the weapon.
+It is unknown which name the people of pre-Roman Hispania gave to the weapon.
 Falcata is neither a native name nor one used in classical sources, but a 19th century term coined by historian Fernando Fulgosio to describe the shape of its blade.
 The term derivates from Latin falcatus, meaning literally "falcon-shaped".
 Classical vocabulary did have a sword named ensis falcatus, but it was apparently meant to be either a falx or a harpe.
 In any case, the name caught on very quickly and is now firmly entrenched in the scholarly literature.

 Shape

 The falcata has a single-edged blade that pitches forward towards the point, the edge being concave near the hilt, but convex near the point.
 This shape distributes the weight in such a way that the falcata is capable of delivering a blow with the momentum of an axe, while maintaining the longer cutting edge of a sword, as well as the facility to thrust.
 The grip is typically hook-shaped, the end often stylized in the shape of a horse or a bird.
 There is often a thin chain connecting the hooked butt of the handle with the hilt.
-Though almost identical to the Greek kopis, the falcata is distinguished by the double-edge of the second half of its length.
+Though almost identical to the Greek kopis, the falcata is distinguished by the sharpened false edge in the second half of its length.

 Origin

 Some have posited that the falcata was derived from the sickle-shaped knives of the Iron Age; which coincides with their ritual use.
 Some speculate it was introduced to the Iberian Peninsula by the Celts, along with iron working.
 There are several historians who believe that the falcata's origin is coincident to the Greek kopis without deriving from it.
-However, the extent of profound Hellenistic influence both west and east, Greek trade ports like Emporion (modern Empuries) from the 8th century BCE along the east coast of Iberia, the unequivocal archeological record of the kopis predating the falcata by centuries, as well as the utterly anomalous inward "recurve" configuration across the entire world history of blades heavily argues for the Greek origin and influence.
+However, the extent of profound Hellenic influence both eastwards and westwards, as in Greek trade ports like Emporion (modern Empuries) from the 8th century BCE along the Mediterranean coast of Iberia, the unequivocal archeological record of the kopis predating the falcata by centuries, as well as the utterly anomalous inward "recurve" configuration across the entire world history of blades, all heavily argue for the Greek origin and influence.